-Now go to the WORK library in Libraries and open Tough.
-Note: Alternatively, you may also select the Output Data tab then select Tough.
+Now go to the WORK library in Explorer and open Tough.
 How did SAS do in reading the data set?
 Were all of Excel's formats preserved, or have they been modified?
-You can generally answer these questions simply by inspecting the worksheet, but it may also help to click on each variable in turn, and look at the data formats.
+You can generally answer these questions simply by inspecting the worksheet, but it may also help to right-click on each column header in turn, select Column attributes.. and look at the data formats.

-The main purpose of this portion of the exercise is to show you that most informats, even complicated ones are handled readily in Excel without specifying formats yourself.
+The main purpose of this exercise is to show you that most informats, even complicated ones are handled readily in Excel without specifying formats yourself.
 These formats are generally preserved when importing Excel spreadsheets into SAS.